 You might want your IIoT analytics solution to take actions based on insights from your industrial data.
 These actions can include triggering a workflow in your ERP or customer relationship management (CRM) systems.
 You can use Azure Logic Apps to integrate your IIoT analytics solution with your line-of-business systems.
 Azure Logic Apps has connectors to business systems and Microsoft services such as:

 - SharePoint Online

 - Office 365 Outlook

-We recommend implementing role-based access control using the Microsoft identity platform along with Azure Active Directory.
-In addition, the Azure PaaS services mentioned in this IIoT analytics solution can integrate directly with Azure Active Directory, thereby ensuring security across your solution.
+To control which actions users can take and what data they can view in the system, use role-based access control (RBAC).
+Implement RBAC by using the Microsoft identity platform with Azure Active Directory (Azure AD).
+Azure platform as a service (PaaS) services in an IIoT analytics solution can integrate directly with Azure AD, ensuring security across your solution.

-Your web application and custom microservices can also integrate with the Microsoft identity platform using libraries such as Microsoft Authentication Library (or MSAL) and protocols such as OAuth 2.0 and OpenID Connect.
+Your web application and custom microservices can interact with the Microsoft identity platform.
+Use libraries such as the Microsoft Authentication Library (MSAL) and protocols such as OAuth 2.0 and OpenID Connect.